SalmoSim

 Commercial outcome and prospects

 Aquafeed manufacturers are continuously innovating for sustainable new ingredients in their complex feeds and SalmoSim is uniquely positioned to provide fast, cost-effective data before the manufacturers conduct long-term trials in the Salmon.
-The company can also adapt their simulator technology for other fishes to enter new markets.
+The company can also adapt their simulator technology for other fish species to enter new markets.

-- Helping accelerate new products to the market
+- Helping to accelerate new products to the market

 The University entered its first commercial contract in 2020 with Calysta, a US based company.
 Calysta has produced an alternative sustainable single-cell feed ingredient, Feedkind protein.
-The simulation data from SalmoSim will support the product quality program for Calysta and provide data on digestibility of Feedkind in SalmoSim, in comparison to the in vivo data.
-SalmoSim also conducts digestibility trials for other feed developers such as Innova feed, Biokind, Eko-Rezerv, GBS and recently for a Dutch company, Royal DSM.
+The simulation data from SalmoSim supports the product quality program for Calysta and provides data on digestibility of Feedkind in SalmoSim, in comparison to in vivo data.
+SalmoSim also conducts digestibility trials for other feed developers such as Innova feed, Biokind, Eko-Rezerv, GBS and Royal DSM.

 Funding and support

 SalmoSim was supported by the college of MVLS Translational Research Initiative.
-After initial external BBSRC funding (2016-2019) BBSRC Impact Accelerator Account were utilised to develop the pipeline of SalmoSim in 2019/2020.
+After initial external BBSRC funding (2016-2019) the BBSRC Impact Accelerator Account supported the development of the SalmoSim piepline.
 This helped in successful deployment of digestibility assays for 4 trial clients and a further opportunity to refine the assay with a commercial partner, Alltech – Coppens PLC.
-In 2021, MVLS TRI supported SalmoSim with a BBSRC IAA fund of £41K for improving the analysis to match the in vivo field data from the industrial partner, Alltech-Coppens PLC.
+In 2021, MVLS TRI supported SalmoSim with a BBSRC IAA fund of £41K for improving analyses to match the in vivo field data from the industrial partner, Alltech-Coppens PLC.
 This crucial funding enabled SalmoSim to mimic the in vivo trials and competitively position the technology to provide data on the digestibility of new ingredients for salmon feed (Figure 3).

 For more information on support and funding for translational research, please see the TRI webpages.